gramener/gramex/gramex/apps/guide/quickstart/README.md

 <details>
   <summary> Expand This Section </summary>

-The simplest and sometimes most effective way to represent data is just a table, and Gramex provides a way of embedding tabular data in any HTML page as an interactive table.
+The simplest and sometimes most effective way to represent data can be a table, and Gramex provides a way of embedding tabular data in any HTML page as an interactive table.
 To use this feature, we insert the following lines in our `index.html`:

 ```html
   <div class="formhandler" data-src="data"></div>